 |Use of websites and apps||Websites visited, or information on equipment used (for example, IP address, geographical localization, browser used).|

-While responsible or co-responsible entity, KPMG may also process other personal data, including special categories of information (for example, health information) when performing public interest activities, namely in the rendering Audit/Assurance Services or other professional services.
+While responsible or co-responsible entity, KPMG will also process other personal data, including special categories of information (for example, health information) when performing public interest activities, namely in the rendering Audit/Assurance Services or other professional services.

 KPMG collects the above-mentioned personal data through the following means of collection: